erdc/quest/docs/design.rst

 You can add any extra settings needed by a plugin here as well using the keyword:arg structure.

-Design Goals:
-  - Data downloaded through DSL should be reasonably structured, portable and usable even if you don't use DSL later
-  - A DSL project (defined below), should be usable as a user defined DSL service from either a folder or http url
-  - Be able to easily convert a folder of structured data into a read-only user defined DSL service by adding a few metadata files

 Projects and Collections: